 Buddha Purnima

-Buddha Purnima is a holiday that is usually celebrated on the first full moon of May and is used to commemorate the birth, death and enlightenment of Siddhārtha Gautama (also known as Gautama Buddha).
-Government offices and banks are usually closed on this day.
+Buddha Purnima is a holiday that is usually celebrated on the first full moon of May and is used to commemorate the birth, enlightenment, and death of Siddhārtha Gautama (also known as Gautama Buddha).
+Government offices and banks are typically closed on this day.

 History

-Siddhārtha Gautama – known simply as Buddha to most – was a sage and spiritual leader whose teachings helped found Buddhism.
-He was born sometime between the sixth and fourth century BCE and is considered by most to be the Supreme Buddha.
-Most of his teachings were passed down by oral tradition up until about four hundred years after his death when they were finally written down.
+Siddhārtha Gautama, known simply as Buddha to most, was a sage and spiritual leader whose teachings helped found Buddhism.
+He was born sometime between the sixth and fourth centuries BCE and is considered by most to be the Supreme Buddha.
+Most of his teachings were passed down by oral tradition until about four hundred years after his death when they were finally written down.